elyubich/elyubich.github.io/_pages/research.md

 mobility does little to mitigate these losses, while SSDI receipt increases substantially.
 Our findings suggest that transitional costs are higher in geographically concentrated industries when skills do not easily transfer across sectors.

 ### [The Census Environmental Impacts Frame](/files/EIF.pdf)
-with John Voorheis, Jonathan Colmer, Kendall Houghton, Mary Munro, Cameron Scalera, and Jennifer Withrow
+with John Voorheis, Jonathan Colmer, Kendall Houghton, Mary Munro, Cameron Scalera, and Jennifer Withrow (Revise and Resubmit at *Review of Environmental Economics and Policy*)

 The natural environment is central to all aspects of life, but efforts to quantify its influence have been hindered by data availability and measurement constraints.
 To mitigate some of these challenges, we introduce a new prototype of a microdata infrastructure: the Census Environmental Impacts Frame (EIF).
 The EIF provides detailed individual-level information on demographics, economic characteristics, and address level histories –- linked to spatially and temporally resolved estimates of environmental conditions for each individual –- for almost every resident in the United States over the past two decades.
 This linked microdata infrastructure provides a unique platform for advancing our understanding about the distribution of environmental amenities and hazards, when, how, and why exposures have evolved over time, and the consequences of environmental inequality and changing environmental conditions.
 We describe the construction of the EIF, explore issues of coverage and data quality, document patterns and trends in individual exposure to two correlated but distinct air pollutants as an application of the EIF, and discuss implications and opportunities for future research.